FlavScents AInsights Entry: Geranium Oil (CAS: 8000-46-2)

 9. Confidence & Data Quality Notes

-The data on geranium oil is well-established, with extensive documentation in both flavor and fragrance applications.
-Industry practices are generally consistent, although some variability exists due to natural composition differences.
-Known data gaps include specific numeric thresholds for certain regulatory regions, which require careful consideration by formulators.
+The data on geranium oil is well-established, with extensive documentation available from authoritative sources.
+Industry practices are generally consistent, although some variability exists due to differences in oil composition.
+Known data gaps include specific taste and odor thresholds, which are not well-documented.
+Regulatory ambiguities are minimal, with most regions providing clear guidelines for use.

 Citation hooks: FlavScents